Code-With-TalhaBhai/Learn-Generative-AI/10_Event_Driven_Architecture_KAFKA/02_kafka_docker/Readme.md

     /opt/kafka/bin/kafka-topics.sh --create --topic first-docker-topic --bootstrap-server localhost:9092
 ```

 6. Then, create the `producer` of the event using:
 ```
     /opt/kafka/bin/kafka-console-producer.sh --topic first-docker-topic --bootstrap-server localhost:9092
 ```
+send some events from here.

 7. Open, new terminal and again step into the container again defined at step 4
 ```
     /opt/kafka/bin/kafka-console-consumer.sh --topic first-docker-topic --from-beginning --bootsrap-server localhost:9092
 ```

+Observe the events.